baroquon/reefpoints/source/posts/2017-09-01-coordinate-with-storytelling.md

 In digital design, we need to make sure the story being told isn’t an afterthought.
 Unlike a production company, a product might not explicitly tell a story, at least not in the traditional sense.
 Our work is often defined in terms of product features and user interactions.
 But that doesn’t diminish the unifying potential of a storytelling approach.
 We’d be missing out if we didn’t pay attention to the stories we tell.

 Before putting any pixels on the screen, a project starts with discovery.
-Discovery reveals any existing needs, and sets the foundation for a designer’s exploration.
+Discovery reveals any existing needs and sets the foundation for a designer’s exploration.
 Using research from discovery, stories help us capture and sell an idea.
 It’s important to frame our approach and clarify concepts to get everyone on the same page.
 We do user interviews to uncover meaning, how something fits into or enhances a life.

-Even if a client comes in with a well defined list of features they see a need for, it is important to validate them.
+Even if a client comes in with a well-defined list of features they see a need for, it is important to validate them.
 Storytelling can contextualize the experience of using any feature, and help confirm whether it is necessary for the user.
 Presenting a compelling story will help the rest of the team, as well as the client, to get on board with removing or keeping specific features.
 A designer simply saying “I’m not designing that feature” without further explanation holds far less merit.

 ## [storytelling] As a product